 How big is the Festival?

 The Texas Book Festival, now in its 28th year, routinely programs nearly 200 sessions throughout the Festival Weekend, with 250–300 featured authors across all age groups; 175+ moderators, hosts, emcees, and presenters; dozens of exhibitors and food vendors; and nearly 1,000 volunteers.
 The 2022 Festival attracted approximately 40,000 attendees.

 Typical programming venues range from 100 to 225 seats with additional capacity for standing room.
 Larger venues range from 300–800 seats.

 What are the Festival sessions’ formats?

-Apart from 30-minute picture-book story times in the Read Me a Story Tent and some 45-minute cookbook recipe demonstrations in the HEB / Central Market Cooking Tent, sessions during Festival Weekend (Nov.
-5–6) are in-conversation, and most often limited to 45 minutes.
+Apart from 30-minute picture-book story times in the Read Me a Story Tent and some 45-minute cookbook recipe demonstrations in the Cooking Tent, sessions during Festival Weekend are in-conversation, and most often limited to 45 minutes.

-Most sessions are panel conversations that comprise 2–3 featured authors + a moderator, though a relative few sessions comprise a single featured author + a moderator.
-The final 10–15 minutes of most 45-minute sessions are generally reserved for audience Q&A. Signing sessions typically follow immediately in one of our Book Signing Tents.
+Most sessions are panel conversations comprised of 2–3 featured authors + a moderator, though a select few sessions feature a single author + a moderator.
+The final 10–15 minutes of most 45-minute sessions are generally reserved for audience Q&A. Immediately following their sessions, most authors will sign books in one of our Book Signing Tents.

-Some featured authors appear in more than one session during the Festival Weekend; many appear in a single session.
+While some featured authors appear in more than one session during the Festival Weekend, most appear in a single session.
 In the invited-author confirmation form, there’s a field to indicate your availability during the weekend (Saturday only, Sunday only, both days).
 We remain in touch with authors and publishers throughout the summer regarding session placement and availability.